 Imagine the world before the internet.
 Let's say you wanted to hear about some oldster's summer camp experience.
 Your options were pretty limited.
 Perhaps you could go to a Rotary lunch or hang out in the local diner or bar, hoping one of the people who drifted in had a story to tell.
 Or, you could subscribe to a magazine and trust that one of its editors would find and print a reminiscence.
 You'd spend a lot of time waiting.

 Here you’ll find an archive of Nathanael’s weekly email.
-The email features curated links on technology + marketing + simplicity.
-He also posts longer-form pieces about CRM software, front-office strategy, and similar topics.
+In it, he features an essay and curated reading on technology + marketing + simplicity.

 More than a hundred and fifty people read the weekly email “Nathanael’s Reading,” which he’s sent every Friday since 2016.
 Nathanael includes original thoughts and curated reading on technology + marketing + simplicity.
 Subscribe by entering your email here